noplacenoaddress/RNMnetwork/Part 4 - My experience/1 - Randomness.md

 I don't know.
 Probably is something church related.
 I know that they thought that i was a girl and my name had to be Jennifer, in English because my grandmother was from Florida, US.
 I don't know. *Are they my parents*?
 Or my case is something like this:

 https://www.mirror.co.uk/news/world-news/mum-raised-wrong-daughter-30-10632774

+Another strangeness that my family have always told to me is that when I was born they thought that I was a girl named Jennifer.
+I really don't understand why my father or stepfather told me this tail.
+Probably to give an answer to the heavy sedative dependency that affect the mind of my mother.
+Or because he have played with her with the machine of the neural network to change the X-ray results from her pregnancy.

 ### A strange car accident